Food Truck Insurance Types and CostsLast updated on 7/01/2021

 To keep food truck premiums down, your goal as a business owner should be to keep claims down.
 Here are some precautions you can take to keep your rate down:

-- Perform regular preventative maintenance.
-Check on your equipment regularly and perform repairs and cleaning on a daily, monthly, and quarterly schedule to make sure filters are clean, gas lines are clear, and oil is changed out.
+- Maintain your truck: Check on your equipment regularly and perform preventative maintenance to keep your truck in working order.
+Additonally, consider cleaning on a daily, monthly, and quarterly schedule to make sure filters are clean, gas lines are clear, and oil is changed out.

 Your food truck is important to you.
 Be sure that it is protected from liabilities, collisions, and other threats by covering it with comprehensive insurance to provide you with peace of mind and a successful business in the long run.